banner

 The system integrates resources, coordinates capabilities, shares information, and continuously optimizes overall performance and functional levels across broader fields.

-Whether in product internet or ecological internet, both represent interrelated, symbiotic relationships rather than competitive or evolutionary processes of upgrading.
-They are different stages and positions of ecology.
+Whether in product internet or ecological internet, they are interrelated, symbiotic relationships, rather than competitive or evolutionary processes of upgrading.
+The two represent different stages and positions of ecology.

 The essence of the mobile internet ecology is monopoly, not competition.#

-Monopoly is not a singular type; Google's search engine and Android system represent a high level of technological monopoly, while Apple represents a monopoly on brand momentum in the mobile phone industry.
-The root of any monopoly lies in the irreplaceability of products in specific fields.
+The types of monopolies are not singular; Google's search engine and Android system represent a high level of technological monopoly, while Apple represents a monopoly on brand momentum in the mobile phone industry.
+The root of any monopoly lies in the irreplicability of products in specific fields.
 Uniqueness inevitably generates value, and the enormous sales profits obtained by monopolistic enterprises are rewards for such unique innovations.

 The emergence and existence of monopolies require four essential conditions:

-2. Low collusion costs and penalties, making it worth the risk;
+2. Low collusion costs and penalties, making it worthwhile to take risks;

 3. Demand is less affected by price fluctuations;